 2. Edana— Edana is an Irish name that means “fire.”

-3. Eglantine — Having Latin and French roots, Eglantine is the flower from the sweetbriar plant.
+3. Eglantine — Having Latin and French roots, Eglantine is the flower of the sweetbriar plant.
 This name also means “needle,” so it’s an excellent choice for a little girl who will stick out from the crowd!

 4. Eilah or Eila — A name of Hebrew origin meaning “tree.”